 If you have not completed your tax forms, we encourage you to do so here: https://angel.co/invest/tax-documents.

-How you proceed with provided estimates is up to you and your tax advisor.
+The way you use tax estimates is up to you and your tax advisor.

 Option 1: Use the taxable income estimates to make estimated tax payments prior to filing a final tax return.

 Option 2: Use the estimate in place of the actual K-1 and include that in filing a tax return.
-If the final K-1 received is different from the estimate used, investors typically either amend the filed return or include the difference in the following year’s tax return.
+If the final K-1 received is materially different from the estimate, investors typically either amend the filed return or include the difference in the following year’s tax return.

-The estimates provided incorporate our best predictions of final taxable income based on information available at the time the estimate is prepared.
+The estimates we provide incorporate our best predictions of final taxable income based on information available at the time the estimate is prepared.

-US Tax rules dictate that investments can be written off when the fund administrator is able to determine and document that the investment has become entirely worthless.
+US Tax rules dictate that investments can be written off when an investment has become entirely worthless.
 This is a different standard than when an investment may be written down for financial accounting purposes.